Dabolus/nodejs-assistant/samples/README.md

 ### Text Conversation

-An example that shows how to open a text conversation with the Assistant, send text queries and receive responses.
+An example that shows how to open a text conversation with the Assistant, send text queries and receive text responses.

 View the [source code][text_code].